-You may return rental equipment to Rehab Medical for any these reasons:
+You may return rental equipment to Rehab Medical Supply for any these reasons:

-- · Your physician discontinues treatment. - You sign an AMA (Against Medical Advice) - · You move outside Rehab Medical's serviceable area. - · You wish to use a different provider for services.
+- Your physician discontinues treatment. - You sign an AMA (Against Medical Advice). - You move outside Rehab Medical Supply's serviceable area. - You wish to use a different provider for services.

 You may return purchased items for any reason within 5 days of delivery.
-Rehab Medical must receive either written or verbal request within 5 days of delivery.
-The verbal request must be received by the proper customer service line.
+Rehab Medical Supply must receive either written or verbal request within 5 days of delivery.
+The verbal request must be received at our customer service line.
 You may be charged a delivery or restocking fee up to \$100.00.
 You may be responsible for repair charges if the equipment returned is not in like-new condition.

 After the initial 5 day policy, you may return purchased equipment only if at time of delivery, equipment is substandard or unfit for use in the home.
-You may be responsible for repair charges if the equipment returned is not in like-new condition.
+You may be responsible for repair charges if the equipment